heb-dtc/MusicServer/README.md

 ## [Backend]
 ### Prerequisite

-// TODO revisit that
-The gstreamer library needs to be installed locally if you want to run the local player.
-A working java env. is needed as well.
+A working java env. is needed.

 ### Building and Running